 If you’ve ever come across any mention of the famed Chinese Delicacy Bird’s Nest Soup you’ve probably heard all kinds of good things about it.
 It’s good for infants, prevents you from falling sick, excellent for pregnant women, (is this the elixir to immortality?!)…..the list goes on!

 Bird’s Nest Soup is made out of the nest of a swiftlet bird, which is formed with the bird’s saliva.
-The nest is boiled along with ginger and stock with the broth being the final product.
+The nest is steamed with water and rock sugar for a couple of hours.

 A History of Bird’s Nest Soup

 This notorious soup has been a part of Chinese cuisine for centuries.
 In fact, it was during the Ming Dynasty that Chinese people first began to consume bird’s nest soup.